arxterra/Arxterra-Arduino-Uno-Communicator/README.md

 Arxterra-Arduino-Uno-Communicator
 =================================
+Enables Arndroid/Arduino Uno R3 serial communication.

 This app requires an Android phone with version 3.1+ and USB hosting capabilities as well as an OTG cable with the correct USB connectors.
+Please note that hardware limitations may affect the functionality of this app.

 For more information please go to www.Arxterra.com